expo/expo/docs/versions/unversioned/sdk/filesystem.md

     -   **md5 (_boolean_)** -- If `true`, include the MD5 hash of the file in the returned object. `false` by default.
 Provided for convenience since it is common to check the integrity of a file immediately after downloading.

+    -   **headers (_object_)** -- An object containing any additional HTTP header fields required for the request.
+The keys and values of the object are the header names and values respectively.

 -   **callback (_function_)** --
     This function is called on each data write to update the download progress.
 An object with the following fields are passed:
     - **totalBytesWritten (_number_)** -- The total bytes written by the download operation.